sienlonglim/sienlonglim/README.md

 - 👋 Hi, I’m @Natuyuki-SL
 - 👀 I’m interested in Computer Science, Data Science, and Software Development.
-- 🌱 I’m currently learning Python and Data Analytics
+- 🌱 I’m currently learning Python, GitHub, Statistical analysis, HTML, CSS, Bootstrap etc
 - 💞️ I’m looking to collaborate on anything that can help me learn.
-- 📫 How to reach me
+- 📫 How to reach me limsienlong@gmail.com

 <!---
 Natuyuki-SL/Natuyuki-SL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.